Australia Food Experiences: Best Local Dishes & Culinary Travel Guide

 The Data: Home to the world's most consistent truffle data (Manjimup) and the "Maritime-Logic" of Margaret River.

-Highlights: The Fremantle Fishing Boat Harbour for high-fidelity seafood archives.
+Highlights: The Fremantle Fishing Boat Harbour for seafood archives.
 Look for Pearl Meat in Broome, a rare, sweet, and firm abalone-like data point that is a 10/10 for "Exotic ROI."

 3. Queensland: The Tropical Pantry & Reef-to-Plate